 Lisa is incredibly passionate about and invested in Kansas City where she’s lived her whole life, supporting Kansas City’s civic, business and philanthropic organizations through a variety of leadership positions.
-Lisa serves on the Board of Directors for the Kansas City Area Development Council, the Credit Union National Association, and the Kansas City Chamber of Commerce where she is Treasurer.
-She is also a Board Member for City Year Kansas City, Rockhurst University, St. Michael the Archangel, and the Advisory Board of the 15 and the Mahomies Foundation.
-She is also committed to the credit union movement at a national level, serving on the Board of Directors.
+Lisa serves on the Executive Committee of the Board of Directors for the Kansas City Area Development Council, the Credit Union National Association, and the Kansas City Chamber of Commerce where she is Treasurer.
+She is also a Board Member for City Year Kansas City, Rockhurst University and St. Michael the Archangel.
+Lastly, she serves on the Advisory Board of the 15 and the Mahomies Foundation.
+Prior to her national credit union appointment, she supported the industry regionally on the Heartland Credit Union Association’s Board of Directors.

 Lisa also loves giving back to the community through charitable event leadership.
-This year Lisa is Co-Chairing the Kids Night Out Gala for the Boys & Girls Clubs of KC, and in 2019 she raised more than $2.45 million for Children’s Mercy Hospital raise $2.45 million as Co-Chair of the Red Hot Night Gala, and previously helped the American Heart Association raise more than $1 million as the Kansas City Go Red for Women Luncheon Chair.
-Previous event Chair positions include the WIN for KC and Women’s Employment Network luncheons, and the Kansas City Area Development Council Annual Meeting.
-In 2020, Lisa will Co-Chair the Boys & Girls Club Kid’s Night Out event, and serve as Chair of the Martin Luther King Jr. Scholarship Luncheon for Metropolitan Community College.
+This year Lisa is Co-Chairing the Kids Night Out Gala for the Boys & Girls Clubs of KC, and in 2019 she raised more than $2.45 million for Children’s Mercy Hospital as Co-Chair of the Red Hot Night Gala.
+Prior to this, she raised more than $1 million as the Kansas City Go Red for Women Luncheon Chair.
+Other event Chair positions include the WIN for KC and Women’s Employment Network luncheons, the Kansas City Area Development Council Annual Meeting and the Martin Luther King Jr. Scholarship Luncheon for Metropolitan Community College.

 Under Lisa’s leadership, CommunityAmerica was recently named a ‘Best Place to Work’ in the Kansas City Business Journal, as well as the Nonprofit Connect ‘Business Philanthropist of the Year.’

 Lisa and her husband Barry live in Lee’s Summit, Mo.
-A native of Independence, she continues to be active in the Jackson County community where she was raised.
+A native of Independence, Mo., she continues to be active in the Jackson County community where she was raised.
 Lisa enjoys spending her free time with her family, including three children, nine brothers and sisters, nieces and nephews, and her granddaughters Ava and Emmie.